 Sculptra and Radiesse are two popular dermal fillers known for restoring facial volume and reducing the appearance of wrinkles.
-They work differently, and understanding these differences will help potential patients make informed decisions about their skin rejuvenation treatments when they choose to get Radiesse filler in Mississauga.
+They work differently, and understanding these differences will help patients make informed decisions about their skin rejuvenation treatments.

 Different Formulas